-Please provide a statement of your personal views on the role and contributions of collegiate recreation in higher education and the impact it has had on your personal development.
+Please provide a statement of your personal views on the role and contributions of collegiate recreation in higher education.
+In your response describe how collegiate recreation has influenced your development.

-In describing your contributions to the Member Network, NIRSA, and the students, identify how your involvement and experiences meet the position criteria and qualify you to serve NIRSA in this role.
+In describing your contributions to NIRSA (i.e. presentations, volunteering, previous leadership roles, etc,), identify how your involvement and experiences meet the position criteria and qualify you to advocate for and serve the students of the Association.

-As a Student Leader of NIRSA, you have the opportunity to leave a lasting impact on the field of collegiate recreation.
-What skills, talents, and perspectives would you bring to the Student Leadership Team?
+As a Student Leader within NIRSA, you have the opportunity to leave a lasting impact on the field of collegiate recreation.
+With a focus on Student Member Recruitment & Retention, and Student Development what skills, talents, and perspectives would you bring to the Student Leadership Team?

 When I began my collegiate career I was completely oblivious to the plethora of opportunities that could be afforded to me through campus recreation.
 I knew that I wanted to use my 200-hour yoga certification and be an instructor and when I applied to teach that is all the further I thought I would get involved at the recreation center.
 From my perspective teaching was always going to be my side job, something I did for fun after I got done working my “real” job.
 It wasn’t until I was introduced to the world of NIRSA that I became aware of the opportunities that exist in campus recreation.
 Eventually I realized that my original career plans were not going to make me happy in the long run and began looking for other opportunities.
 That is when I started to seriously consider applying for graduate assistantships and with the help and encouragement of those around me I began to see that campus recreation was a perfect fit for my goals.
 NIRSA has helped to connect me with recreation professionals from across my state, region and country that I consider to be colleagues, friends and resources of information.